tvergilio/local-government-pulse/README.md

 *   **Redis:** An in-memory data store used to track sentiment trends and identify trending topics.
 *   **StackExchange.Redis:** A .NET client library for interacting with Redis
 *   **SignalR:** A .NET library for adding real-time web functionality to applications.
+*   **InfluxDB:** A time-series database for high-performance handling of time-stamped data, used here to store and analyse trend data.
+*   **Telegraf:** A plugin-driven agent that collects and sends metrics and events to various outputs, including InfluxDB.
+Here, it consumes data from Kafka and writes it to InfluxDB.

 ### System Components: